bentoml/OpenLLM/README.md

 ## 🚀 Deploying to Production

-To deploy your LLMs into production:
+To deploy your LLMs as a Docker container:

 1. **Building a Bento**: With OpenLLM, you can easily build a Bento for a specific model, like `dolly-v2`, using the `build` command.: